 And FYI, I’ve never met a person who doesn’t love cookies for breakfast.
-It’s okay every now and then.

 More “desserts for breakfast” you’ll love:

 - Chai Spiced Caramel Coffee Cake

 - Chocolate Banana Hazelnut Waffles

 - Chocolate Peanut Butter Banana Cookies

 - Prep the oven and baking sheets.
 Line 2 baking sheets with parchment paper, and preheat the oven to 350°F.